Permanent Magnet Electron Optics for Low Energy Electron Systems: The Art of Extraordinary Performance from Ordinary Components: Microfocus Beamline design based on an ultracold electron source

-The optimization process was carried out for six different positions of the focus, thus producing six Pareto fronts, shown in Fig. \ref{fig:ParetoFront_f}.
+The optimization process was carried out for six different positions of the focus, thus producing six Pareto fronts, shown in Figure (\ref{fig:ParetoFront_f}).
 Each point in the graph corresponds to a different magnet geometry.
 Each Pareto front shows the trade-off between the two optimization criteria, i.e. the focal spot size and the bunch charge.
 Clearly, moving the focus further downstream reduces the focal spot size, which is because the beam is slightly diverging before the focusing magnet (Magnet 2).
 Moving the focus downstream also moves Magnet 2 downstream, increasing the beam size at the magnet thus causing a tighter focus.
-We limit the focal position to 115 mm to keep the injector compact and limit pointing instabilities.
+We limit the focal position to 115 mm to keep the design compact and limit pointing instabilities.
 Since this limit offers the smallest focal spot size we select a design from this Pareto front.
 For this, we choose a bunch charge of \qty{0.5}{fC}, a conservative value readily achieved with our current ultracold electron source.
+A reasonable operating regime of this design in terms of space-charge effects is described in the supplementary information.